joshtynjala/actionscript-3.0-developers-guide/text/basics-of-working-with-text.md

 handling:

 Cascading style sheets
-A standard syntax for specifying styles and formatting for content that’s structured in XML (or HTML) format.
+A standard syntax for specifying styles and formatting for content that's structured in XML (or HTML) format.

 Device font
-A font that is installed on the user’s machine.
+A font that is installed on the user's machine.

 Dynamic text field
 A text field whose contents can be changed by ActionScript but not by user